-Phytophagous insects are often enemies of plants, but some engage in beneficial pollination mutualisms.
-A charismatic example involves the ca. 750 species of figs (Ficus, Moraceae) and their pollinating wasps (Hymenoptera, Chalcidoidea, Agaonidae) (Fig. 1).
-Agaonids are the only pollen vectors for fig trees and agaonid larvae feed exclusively on the flowers of their Ficus hosts.
-Each partner is thus entirely dependent on the other for reproduction.
-Figs are also a major resource for frugivores and most animal-dispersed tropical tree species interact with vertebrates that also consume figs (Howe and Smallwood, 1982).
-The fig-pollinator mutualism is therefore ecologically important in most tropical ecosystems (Shanahan et al., 2001).
+mutualism is therefore ecologically important in most tropical ecosystems (Shanahan et al. 2001).
 Many fig species reproduce irregularly, are relatively inaccessible in the forest canopy, or today are found only in rainforest remnants, such that coordinated sampling of Ficus and pollinator species for systematic study is difficult.
-These sampling challenges, coupled with the limitations of analytical tools for large data sets, have hindered progress towards understanding the global evolutionary history of the mutualism, despite the fact that many details of this intricate symbiosis were described almost a century ago (Janzen, 1979; Wiebes, 1979; Weiblen, 2002; Cook and Rasplus, 2003; Herre et al., 2008).
+These sampling challenges, coupled with the limitations of analytical tools for large data sets, have hindered progress toward understanding the global evolutionary history of the mutualism, despite the fact that many details of this intricate symbiosis were described almost a century ago (Janzen 1979; Wiebes 1979; Weiblen 2002; Cook and Rasplus 2003; Herre et al. 2008).

-Species-specificity in fig pollination appears to be extreme compared to most other insect pollination mutualisms.
-Most fig species are pollinated by only one or a few wasp species and most wasps are associated with just a single fig species (Cook and Rasplus, 2003; Molbo et al., 2003; Cook and Segar, 2010).
-Pollinators are specifically attracted to volatile compounds emitted by figs (Hossaert-McKey et al., 1994) and access to the specially modified inflorescences is by means of distinctive mandibular appendages and detachable antennae (van Noort and Compton, 1996).
-Pollination is either active (two thirds of the fig species) or passive (one third, mostly within subgenera Pharmacosycea, Ficus, Synoecia and Urostigma) (Kjellberg et al., 2001).
-Active agaonid wasps collect pollen from the anthers of their native figs and store it in thoracic pollen pockets (Galil and Eisikowitch, 1968; Ramirez, 1978).
-Once inside a receptive fig, they remove pollen from their pockets and deposit it on the flower stigma each time they lay an egg (Galil and Eisikowitch, 1968; Kjellberg et al., 2001).
-Passively pollinated figs produce large quantities of pollen through anther dehiscence and wasps are covered with pollen (Galil and Neeman, 1977) before flying away from their natal figs.
+Species-specificity in fig pollination appears to be extreme compared with most other insect pollination mutualisms.
+Most fig species are pollinated by only one or a few wasp species and most wasps are associated with just a single fig species (Cook and Rasplus 2003; Molbo et al. 2003; Cook and Segar 2010).
+Pollinators are specifically attracted to volatile compounds emitted by figs (Hossaert-McKey et al. 1994) and access to the specially modified inflorescences is by means of distinctive mandibular appendages and detachable antennae (van Noort and Compton 1996).
+Pollination is either active (two-thirds of the fig species) or passive (one-third, mostly within subgenera Pharmacosycea, Ficus, Synoecia, and Urostigma) (Kjellberg et al. 2001).
+Active agaonid wasps collect pollen from the anthers of their native figs and store it in thoracic pollen pockets (Galil and Eisikowitch 1968; Ramirez 1978).
+Once inside a receptive fig, they remove pollen from their pockets and deposit it on the flower stigma each time they lay an egg (Galil and Eisikowitch 1968; Kjellberg et al. 2001).
+Passively pollinated figs produce large quantities of pollen through anther dehiscence and wasps are covered with pollen (Galil and Neeman 1977) before flying away from their natal figs.

-Closely matching fig and pollinator traits might be products of co-adaptation (Ramirez, 1974; Wiebes, 1979; Wiebes, 1982a; Kjellberg et al., 2001; Weiblen, 2004) but, regardless, trait-mediated interactions have the potential to simultaneously affect the evolution of reproductive isolation among pollinator and fig populations; this is because fig wasps breed exclusively in pollinated figs. This line of reasoning has underpinned the hypothesis that co-speciation might account for patterns of fig and pollinator diversity.
-However, this notion runs contrary to the paradigm that insect speciation generally involves host-switching (Tilmon, 2008) and so it remains a controversial proposition that requires rigorous testing.
+Closely matching fig and pollinator traits might be products of coadaptation (Ramirez 1974; Wiebes 1979, 1982a; Kjellberg et al. 2001; Weiblen 2004) but, regardless, trait-mediated interactions have the potential to simultaneously affect the evolution of reproductive isolation among pollinator and fig populations; this is because fig wasps breed exclusively in pollinated figs. This line of reasoning has underpinned the hypothesis that cospeciation might account for patterns of fig and pollinator diversity.
+However, this notion runs contrary to the paradigm that insect speciation generally involves host-switching (Tilmon 2008) and so it remains a controversial proposition that requires rigorous testing.